Lizich88/Lizich88/README.md

 **Belive in ✨ _yourself_ ✨

-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning C#
-- - 📫 How to reach me: elzada.shadybekova.kk@gmail.com
+- - 📫 How to reach me: elzada.shadybekova@gmail.com
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...